jgriss/FusionSolarPy/README.md

 # log into the API - with proper credentials...
 client = FusionSolarClient("my_user", "my_password")

+# NOTE: Depending on your region, you may need to set the
+# `huawei_subdomain` parameter.
+This is the first part of the
+# URL when you enter the FusionSolar API through your webbrowser
+#
+# client = FusionSolarClient("my_user", "my_password", huawei_subdomai="region01eu5")

 # get the stats
 stats = client.get_power_status()